Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Related Work

-While the aforementioned works improve efficiency for explicit 3DGS, LOD mechanisms have also been extended to MLP-based Gaussians.
+While the aforementioned works improve efficiency for explicit 3DGS, more LOD mechanisms have also been extended to MLP-based Gaussians.
 Octree-GS~\citep{ren2024octree} organizes anchors into a multi-level octree, where the level selection is determined by the distance to the camera, thereby reducing the number of anchors decoded at each frame.
 This strategy alleviates part of the computational burden in large-scale scenes, but the rendering speed still leaves considerable room for improvement.
-Recent work Cache-GS~\citep{Tao2025GSCacheAG} provides further acceleration by reusing decoded Gaussians, effectively doubling the rendering speed of Octree-GS, although this comes with a noticeable loss in rendering quality.
+Recent work Cache-GS~\citep{Tao2025GSCacheAG} provides acceleration by reusing decoded Gaussians, doubling the rendering speed of Octree-GS, although this comes with a noticeable loss in rendering quality.
 In parallel, methods like FLASH-GS~\citep{Feng2024FlashGSE3} target low-level CUDA optimizations of the original 3DGS pipeline, aiming to improve efficiency at the kernel level.
+There has also been progress in web-based Gaussian splatting rendering.
+For example, works like Visionary~\citep{gong2025visionary} utilize WebGPU for efficient Gaussian sorting, thereby accelerating inference and visualization directly within browsers.
+Aside from the low-level optimizations, OccluGaussian~\citep{liu2025occlugaussian} reasons about occlusion by partitioning scenes into clusters, our approach performs per-pixel, proxy-guided filtering, which preserves fine details and aligns with actual rendering cost.
 Recent work has also explored leveraging occlusion for accelerating rendering.
 For example, ~\citet{Ye2025WhenGM} proposed using pre-rendered depth maps to guide 3DGS rendering.
-However, their depth acquisition relies on 2DGS rendering, which is less efficient compared to our lightweight proxy-based approach.
+However, their depth acquisition relies on surfel rendering, which is less efficient compared to our lightweight proxy-based approach.